sofakid/Skoarcery/README.md

 Skoar is a musical notation language, intended to add another expressive dimension to SuperCollider, modelled after western music notation.
-Also Python.
-And no real reason why not JavaScript.
+Like, chords written the way you'd write them, and.. everything else the way I'd write them.

+Skoar's also for Python, but the focus is currently on SuperCollider.

-Skoarcery is the compiler compiler that compiles skoar lexers and parsers for SuperCollider and Python.
+Skoarcery, is the compiler compiler that compiles skoar lexers and parsers for SuperCollider and Python.

 Skoar
 -----